 |Impossibly Easy Pies, Vegetable Fritters, & Fried Green Tomatoes|

-I thought back to my early years of marriage and motherhood and remembered that I made a whole wheat baking mix with oil.
+I thought back to my early years of marriage and motherhood and remembered that I used to make a whole wheat baking mix with oil.
 So I figured I should try it once again.
 But this time using sodium free baking powder and not adding any salt.
-I used a couple of recipes I found at different sites but finally settled on the one from King Arthur Flour.
+I used a couple of recipes I found at different sites but finally settled on one from King Arthur Flour.
 I’ve made it several times now and am quite happy with it.

 So what do I use it for?
 Well, zucchini or summer squash patties.
 My absolute favorite way to eat summer squash.
 Zucchini Impossibly Easy Pie and Spinach Impossibly Easy Pie.
 Corn fritters.
 Dredging fried foods.
 Quick and easy Banana Bread.
 I even made peanut butter cookies.
 Basically, I just look up Bisquick recipes and substitute my homemade baking mix.

 (2 Cups AP; 1 cup white whole wheat; and 1 1/2 cups whole wheat pastry)